Additive complements for two given asymptotic densities: Introduction

 \section{Introduction}

 A popular problem in the field of additive combinatorics is to construct a set satisfying certain density requirements.
-In this note, we use the asymptotic density defined as follows: given any set $A\subset \mathbb{N}$ of natural numbers, the lower asymptotic density $\underline{d}(A)$ and the upper asymptotic density $\overline{d}(A)$ are
+We use the asymptotic density defined as follows: given any set $A\subset \mathbb{N}$ of natural numbers, the lower asymptotic density $\underline{d}(A)$ and the upper asymptotic density $\overline{d}(A)$ are